lorene-k/Embedded-C/README.md

 ## Build and Flash
-Each module contains a Makefile.
-Example :
+Each module contains a Makefile :

 ```bash
 cd module_00/ex00